hc-sc-ocdo-bdpd/Python_Container_Demo/isolation-example/README.md

 - Locate the `Python` extension by Microsoft and click on the install button.

 ## Running the Tests
-The `tests` directory contains various tests to ensure that the container cannot access network resources.
-These tests include HTTP/HTTPS requests, DNS resolution, socket connections, FTP connections, ICMP ping requests, SMTP connections, and HTTP/HTTPS uploads and downloads.
+The `tests` directory contains various tests to ensure that the container cannot access network resources and respects resource limits.
+These tests include HTTP/HTTPS requests, DNS resolution, socket connections, FTP connections, ICMP ping requests, SMTP connections, HTTP/HTTPS uploads and downloads, and resource usage limits.

 Additionally, a parameterized test is included to verify that specific Linux capabilities have been dropped from the container.